centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

-If you want to remove a Vendor, use the **DEL** action.
-The Name is used to identify the Vendor to delete:
+If you want to remove a vendor, use the **DEL** action.
+To identify the vendor to delete, use their name:

 ``` shell
 centreon -u admin -p 'centreon' -o VENDOR -a del -v "DLink"